From the Amazon rainforest to Inca ruins - beaches and city life - South America is an amazing experience for any traveller.

 Roaming the streets of the capital city of Paraguay has its own charm.
 Asunción was among the sturdiest colonial strongholds that the Spanish founded in 1537.
 Thus, it’s rich in history and old tales.
 The Palacio de los López is a historical landmark that is too good to miss.
 Visit during the opening hours and witness a splendid combination of history and architecture.

-The land where the reputable Incan Empire developed and lived for many years is an unmissable haven of splendor.
+The land where the reputable Incan Empire developed and lived for many years is an unmissable haven of splendour.
 Peru is a renowned country in South America that attracts visitors from all around the globe for its magnificence.
 It is laden with cascading waterfalls and historical landmarks along with heavenly lands of nature.

-There are several ways by which you can reach the Machu Picchu, and this is through the Ince Trail.
+There are several ways by which you can reach Machu Picchu, and this is through the Ince Trail.
 This hiking trail consists of three different routes that intersect at different points and they all terminate at Machu Picchu.
 No matter which trail you choose, you will stay amused by the tremendous landscape along the way.

 The Sacred Valley is another highlight in Peru that will take you on an invigorating journey to remember for years.
 This region is nestled in the Andean highlands of Peru, and it sits relatively close to Machu Picchu and the town of Cusco.